anuragyadav20062002/ocr-app/README.md

 # OCR-APP

+# Application Architecture

+## Overview

+This application is built using Flask for the backend and React for the frontend.
+It integrates with MongoDB for data storage and uses Google Cloud Vision API for OCR (Optical Character Recognition).
+The application allows users to upload images of Thai ID cards, extract relevant information using OCR, and manage the extracted data through a CRUD interface.

+## Technologies Used

+- **Backend**: Flask
+- **Frontend**: React
+- **Database**: MongoDB
+- **OCR**: Google Cloud Vision API
+- **Styling**: Tailwind CSS (or Bootstrap, if preferred)
+- **State Management**: React Hook Form

+## Backend

+### Flask Application

+The Flask application handles the following tasks:

+1. **OCR Processing**:
+   - Uses Google Cloud Vision API to detect text in uploaded images.
+   - Extracts relevant information using regular expressions.

+2. **CRUD Operations**:
+   - Provides endpoints to create, read, update, and delete OCR data in MongoDB.

+3. **CORS**:
+   - Enabled using `flask-cors` to allow cross-origin requests from the React frontend.

 Using this application you can Scan Thai ID cards using Google Cloud Vision API and get following information

 <ul>